8-year-old boy critically wounded at Highland Park parade may not walk again - NewsBreak

 Cooper Roberts, remains in critical condition and had his spinal cord severed as a result of the shooting, according to medical staff and a GoFundMe set up for his family.

 He was shot along with his mother, Zion Elementary School District 6 Superintendent Dr. Keely Roberts, and his twin brother Luke, who was grazed by shrapnel.
-His father was at the parade with them, but was not injured.Over $2M raised for toddler whose parents were killed in Highland Park shooting
+His father was at the parade with them but was not injured.President Biden awards first COVID vaccine recipient with Medal of Freedom

 A family spokesperson said Cooper is currently in critical but stable condition and is on a ventilator.
 He sustained at least one gunshot wound to the chest.

 Dr. Roberts was seriously injured but will recover, according to the hospital.
-Luke was shot and has since been released from the hospital.‘Sick to my stomach’: Rachel Brosnahan, other celebs from Highland Park react to deadly July 4 shooting
+Luke was shot and has since been released from the hospital.

 The family is among dozens wounded after a 21-year-old man fired from a rooftop into the parade, killing seven.